litmining/labelbuddy-annotations/analysis/book/overview.md

 - **text:** the article's content as plain text as extracted by {{ pg }}.
 - **metadata:** basic metadata, including the PubMed ID (**pmid**), PubMedCentral ID (**pmcid**), and **doi** when available.

-Here is an example document (the text is abbreviated for clarity):
+Below is an example document.
+(Here the text is abbreviated and the JSON is displayed in a readable way, but in the actual JSONLines file the whole information for each document is on a single line.)

 ```{code-cell}
 :tags: [remove-input, hide-output]